adi-zangi/Tennis-Players-Tracker/README.md

 and who won each tournament.

 ## Collaborators
-Planning, Design, and code: Adi Zangi
+Planning, design, and code: Adi Zangi

 ## Project Status
 All classes have comments in the headers but some have not been implemented yet.
 The project does not have tests yet.